PyThaiNLP/pythainlp/docs/api/tag.rst

 The following table shows the mapping of POS tags from ORCHID to UD:

 ===============     =======================
-ORCHID POS tags     Coresponding UD POS tag
+ORCHID POS tags     Corresponding UD POS tag
 ===============     =======================
 NOUN                NOUN
 NCMN                NOUN